RocketChat/Rocket.Chat.Embedded.armhf/README.md

-# armhf deployment support for Rocket.Chat  (primarily for Raspberry Pi)
+# armhf deployment support for Rocket.Chat  (Raspberry Pi and compatible servers)

 Files for deploying Rocket.Chat on ARMHF (32 bit) SoC systems and servers.
 Including: